-The testbed demonstrator is made of several nodes implemented through Universal Software Radio Peripheral (USRP) boards controlled by a laptop.
-Each USRP integrated board incorporates AD/DA Converters (ADCs/DACs), a Radio Frequency (RF) front end, and a Field Programmable Gate Array (FPGA) which executes some pre-processing of the input signal [15].
+The testbed demonstrator is built on the basis of Universal Software Radio Peripheral (USRP) boards.
+Each USRP integrated board incorporates AD/DA Converters (ADCs/DACs), a Radio Frequency (RF) front end, and a Field Programmable Gate Array (FPGA) which does some pre-processing of the input signal [15].
 A typical setup of the USRP board consists of one mother board and up to four daughter boards.
 On the mother board, there are four slots, where up to 2 RX and 2 TX daughter boards can be plugged in.
-The daughter boards are used to hold the RF receiver and the RF transmitter.
-There are 4 high-speed 12-bit ADCs and 4 highspeed 14-bit DACs.
-All the ADCs and DACs are connected to the FPGA that performs high bandwidth math procedures such as filtering, interpolation and decimation.
-The DACs clock frequency is 128 Msample/s, while ADCs work at 64 Msample/s to digitize the received signal.
-A USB controller sends the digital signal samples to a PC in I/Q complex data format (4 bytes per complex sample), resulting in a maximum rate of 8 Msample/s.
-Consequently, the FPGA has perform filtering and digital down-conversion to (decimation) to adapt the incoming data rate to the USB 2.0 and PC computing capabilities.
+The daughter boards are used to hold the radio frequency receiver and the radio frequency transmitter.
+There are 4 high-speed 12-bit ADCs and 4 high-speed 14-bit DACs.
+All the ADCs and DACs are connected to the FPGA that performs high bandwidth math, such as interpolation and decimation.
+The DACs clock frequency is 128 Ms/s, while ADCs work at 64 Ms/s to digitize the received signal.
+A USB controller sends the digital signal samples to a PC in I/Q complex data format (4 bytes per complex sample), resulting in a maximum rate of 8 Ms/s.
+Consequently, the FPGA has to perform filtering and digital down-conversion (decimation) to adapt the incoming data rate to the USB 2.0 and PC computing capabilities.
 The maximum RF bandwidth that can be handled is thus 8 MHz.